amcintosh/CodianSimulator/README.md

 # Codian Simulator

-This is a small project to simulate the API of a Cisco TelePresence MCU (n�e Tandberg Codian MCU).
+This is a small project to simulate the API of a Cisco TelePresence MCU (née Tandberg Codian MCU).
 This is **not** a video bridge.

 Obtaining multiple MCUs for development and lab testing can be prohibitively expensive, so the purpose of this is to aid in development and testing of code that requires multiple bridges (load balancing, monitoring, etc.).
 This is meant to supplement an existing bridge for development and it is not recommended to use this simulator without an actual bridge also available.

 ### Usage

 The application is meant to be a drop-in for an Cisco TelePresence MCU and as such should match Cisco's [Programming Guides](http://www.cisco.com/en/US/products/ps11341/products_programming_reference_guides_list.html) (Currently coded for API version 2.9).

 I have thus far only coded the endpoints that I have actually needed myself, which include: